TL;DR

 Each agent gathers its own data, runs its own analysis.
 Then the outputs get cross-validated, scored, and combined into a structured report where every claim links to its source.

-The LLM is the brain.
-The data pipeline is the body.
-Without the body, the brain generates plausible text from stale data.
-That's a wrapper.
-With the body, it's grounded in reality.
-That's a product.
+Think of the LLM as the brain and the data pipeline as the body.
+Without the body, the brain generates plausible text from stale training data - that's a wrapper.
+With it, the output is grounded in what's actually true today.

 But ChatGPT Has Web Search Now.
 Isn't That Enough?